lowRISC/ibex/doc/interrupts.rst

 Interrupts
 ==========

+Ibex requires a separate event/interrupt controller outside of the core that performs masking and buffering of multiple interrupt requests.
-Interrupts are signaled via the external core interface:
+Communication with this event/interrupt controller is established through the following external core interface:

 +-------------------------+-----------+-----------------------------------------------+
 | Signal                  | Direction | Description                                   |